-Ali Al Ibrahim is an investigative journalist, researcher and university lecturer based in Sweden.
+Ali Al Ibrahim is an investigative journalist, researcher, and founder of SIRAJ, a dedicated unit for investigative journalism.

 Basic information